Media registration policy

 Journalists and media representatives will have full access to all congress sessions open to paying delegates, including the congress opening ceremony and welcome reception.

 During congress sessions, delegates and media professionals are permitted to take photographs without flash, video, tweet, text and blog – as long as they do not leave their seats to do so.
-We wish to minimize disruption during congress sessions.
+We wish to minimise disruption during congress sessions.

 Moving around to take photographs or video is not permitted unless written permission has been obtained from WCPT’s communications representative, Kiran Acharya.